stephan-klein/supersonic/docs/supersonic/guides/ui/styling-native-components/index.md

 ### Media Assets

-Media assets are accessed using the url function and must be contained within the Application's bundle or on the device filesystem.
-Resources in the application bundle can be accessed using bundle://, files on the device are acessessed using file://,  and resources in the device documents folder can be accessed using documents://.
-If no protocol is specified, the resources will be searched for first in the documents folder then in the resource bundle.
+Media assets are accessed using the url function and must be located in App files (the contents of `/dist`) or under User Files.
+The resources will be searched for first in the User Files, so if you have two assets with identical names, the one in User Files will be used.
+For example, the Android wrapper comes bundled with a back icon in the User Files, which can be referenced with `default_back_icon.png`.

-    /* search in documents folder and application bundle for resource */
+    /* search in dist for resource */
-    background-image:    url(star.svg);

-    /* search for resource in a subfolder of Documents */
-    background-image:    url(documents://myResources/star.svg);

-    /* search for resource in a subfolder of  */
-    background-image:    url(file://images/star.svg);
+    background-image:    url(icons/cog.svg);

-    /* search for resource in application bundle */
+    /* use default Android back-icon */
-    background-image:    url(bundle://star.svg);
+    background-image:    url(default_back_icon.png);

 ### Importing Style Sheets